kapenike/FSDImages/README.md

 - Download and extract from: [https://firststepdesign.co/file/FSDImages.zip](https://firststepdesign.co/file/FSDImages.zip) (35.7 MB)
 - Launch `FSDImages.hta`
 - Select `Start Application` from the application launcher.
 Choose `Localhost` then click `APP: localhost:8000` to open the application in a browser!
 	- If the application fails to launch, please check the `output.log` file.
-The most likely culprit is an outdated C++ windows library for running PHP ["https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version"](Windows Latest C++ Redistributable).
+The most likely culprit is an outdated C++ windows library for running PHP [Windows Latest C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version).
 - Websocket server can be initialized from the launcher or within the application itself

 *The windows download includes an example project by default.
 Check it out to learn how the application works!*